Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4/lesson-4.md

 ### Step Two - Create a New Project for Furry Friends Gallery

-If you choose to sign up using GitHub or one of the other code versioning platforms, you’ll be whisked off to their specific signin screens to authenticate and then authorize Netlify to be able to read your repository information.
+When you sign up using GitHub you’ll be whisked off to their specific signin screen to authenticate and then authorize Netlify to read your repository information.

 Once authorized, you’ll be taken to the Netlify dashboard.
 Here’s mine: